-Hashtags become clickable topics that you can add to your post descriptions, comments, and Stories, taking users to feeds of that specific hashtag.
-When someone clicks on your branded hashtag, the person can see an entire feed of UGC that your customers have created for you.
+Hashtags become clickable topics that you can add to your post descriptions, comments, and stories, taking users to relevant hashtag feeds.
+When users tap your branded hashtag, for example, they can see an entire feed of UGC that your customers have created for you.

-Also, hashtags are searchable, so you can use them to signal-boost and help you reach new potential audience members.
+Since hashtags are searchable, they can also signal-boost and help you reach new followers or customers.

 Instagram influencers can have incredible selling power on the platform.
-They have an impressive reach, which can range anywhere from around 5,000-10,000 followers for “micro-influencers” to millions for more mainstream influencers.
+They have an impressive reach, which can range anywhere from around 5,000-10,000 followers for micro-influencers to millions for mega-influencers.
 They’re a great way to connect with your audience.